 Sapiens provides a condensed history of how Homosapiens became the species who took over the earth by Yuval Noah Harari, an Israeli historian.
 The book was first published in Hebrew in 2011, then translated to English in 2014 and quickly turned into an international bestseller.

-Author John Carreyrou is two-time Pulitzer winning journalist who broke the the story about the deceit behind Theranos and its chief executive, Elizabeth Holmes.
+Author John Carreyrou is a two-time Pulitzer winning journalist who broke the story about the deceit behind Theranos and its chief executive, Elizabeth Holmes.

-In this book, Dr. Adam Rutherford explores the field of genetics and talks about history that revealed by our genes and the history of our genes.
+In this book, Dr. Adam Rutherford explores the field of genetics and talks about the history revealed by our genes and the history of our genes.

 Dr. Lara Marks is a medical historian at King’s College London.
-In this books she talks about entrepreneurs who realized and furthered the use of Monoclonal antibodies (Mabs) and allowed for faster diagnostics.
+In this book, she talks about entrepreneurs who realized and furthered the use of Monoclonal antibodies (Mabs) and allowed for faster diagnostics.